 The village is known for its character-filled streetscape, award-winning wineries and country hospitality.

 The main street of Romsey is lined with classic Australian architecture.
 Expect to find battered corrugated iron structures and gothic bluestone churches.
 Turn-of-the-century houses and an impressive red brick facade of the local Mechanics Institute.

 Where to eat and drink in Romsey

-Popular places to dine in town include Soltan Pepper, The Bay Tree Café, 5 Kings Café and Verdure Bistro.
+Popular places to drink and dine in Romsey include Soltan Pepper, The Bay Tree Café, 5 Kings Café and Verdure Bistro.

 You’re spoilt for choice with an abundance of award-winning boutique wineries in Romsey and nearby Lancefield.

 Like gin?
 Big Tree Distillery is a gin distillery door a short drive from Hanging Rock.
 Located on Jacks’ Springs Farm, this small-batch, award-winning artisan gin is available for tastings on most weekends.

 Romsey is a popular destination for cyclists.
 For a leisurely bike ride or walk, try the 15.9km (return) walking and cycling trail between Romsey and Lancefield.

 Wildlife lovers can spot platypus and other local characters around the local creek in the nearby hamlet of Darraweit Guim.
 Look out for wombat burrows!